-CADD 2374 Pipe Design (3) (Lest year's course prefix/number CAD 236)
+CADD 2374 Pipe Design (3) (Last year's course prefix/number CAD 238)

 Prerequisites: Computer Aided Design 1470 and Mathematics 1374 or the equivalent.
 This course presents the methods of piping of fluids for refineries, petrochemical plants, and industrial facilities.
-ASME codes are applied to the design of pressure vessels, pipe fitting, welded and seamless piping, pumps, and heat exchanges.
+ASME codes are applied to the design of pressure vessels, pipe fitting, weided and seamless piping, pumps, and heat exchanges.
 Drawing techniques are emphasized in orthographic isometric projections.
 The use of the computer to produce drawings is encouraged.
 Laboratory fee.
 (2 Lec., 4 Lab.)

-CADD 2375 Advanced 3-D Illustration (3) (Last year's course prefix/number CAD 237)
+CADD 2375 Advanced 3-D Illustration (3)